Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/samples/Sample2_GetCertificates.md

 ## Listing certificates

-Let's list the certificates which exist in the vault along with their thumbprints
+Let's list the certificates which exist in the vault along with their thumbprints.

 ```C# Snippet:CertificatesSample2ListCertificates
 foreach (CertificateProperties cert in client.GetPropertiesOfCertificates())